DiedrichsenLab/PcmPy/docs/model_type.rst

 Example
 ^^^^^^^
-For a full example, please see the :ref:`Correlation Model Example`.
+For a full example, please see the :ref:`Correlation models`.

 Free models